dCache/dcache/docs/TheBook/src/main/markdown/config-resilience.md

     handling; enable and disable all of Resilience without having to stop the domain.

+1.  `async cmd cancel`, `async cmd cleanup`, `async cmd ls`, `async cmd results`:  For management of jobs (inaccessible files, contained-in queries) run asynchronously; allows for listing, cancelation, and removal of entries, and inspection of the contents of the file where results are printed.

+1.  `contained in`:  Print to afile the `pnfsids` whose replicas are entirely contained by (i.e., only found on) the locations/pools indicated by the expression.

-2.  `inaccessible`: Print to a file the `pnfsids` for a pool which currently have no readable locations.
+1.  `inaccessible`: Print to a file the `pnfsids` for a pool which currently have no readable locations.

-3.  `file check`: Run a job to adjust replicas for a given file (i.e., make required copies or remove unnecessary ones).
+1.  `file check`: Run a job to adjust replicas for a given file (i.e., make required copies or remove unnecessary ones).

-4.  `file ctrl`, `pool ctrl`: Reset properties controlling internal behavior (such as sweep intervals, grace periods, etc.).
+1.  `file ctrl`, `pool ctrl`: Reset properties controlling internal behavior (such as sweep intervals, grace periods, etc.).

-5.  `file ls`: List the current file operations, filtered by attributes or state; or just output the count for the given filter.
+1.  `file ls`: List the current file operations, filtered by attributes or state; or just output the count for the given filter.

-6.  `file cancel`: Cancel file operations using a filter similar to the list filter.
+1.  `file cancel`: Cancel file operations using a filter similar to the list filter.

-7.  `pool info`: List pool information derived from the pool monitor.
+1.  `pool info`: List pool information derived from the pool monitor.

-8.  `pool group info`: List the storage units linked to a pool group and confirm resilience constraints can be met by the member pools.
+1.  `pool group info`: List the storage units linked to a pool group and confirm resilience constraints can be met by the member pools.

-9.  `pool ls`: List pool operations, filtered by attributes or state.
+1.  `pool ls`: List pool operations, filtered by attributes or state.

-10. `pool cancel`: Cancel pool operations using a filter similar to the list filter.
+1. `pool cancel`: Cancel pool operations using a filter similar to the list filter.

-11. `pool scan`: Initiate forced scans of one or more pools.
+1. `pool scan`: Initiate forced scans of one or more pools.

-12. `pool include`, `pool exclude`: Set the status of a pool operation to exclude or include it in replica counting and resilience handling.
+1. `pool include`, `pool exclude`: Set the status of a pool operation to exclude or include it in replica counting and resilience handling.

-13. `diag`: Display diagnostic information, including number of messages received, number of operations completed or failed, and their rates; display detailed transfer information by pool and type (copy/remove), with the pool as source and target.
+1. `diag`: Display diagnostic information, including number of messages received, number of operations completed or failed, and their rates; display detailed transfer information by pool and type (copy/remove), with the pool as source and target.

-14. `diag history [enable]`: Enable or disable the collection of statistics;
+1. `diag history [enable]`: Enable or disable the collection of statistics;
     display the contents of the diagnostic history file.

-15. `history [errors]`: List the most recent file operations which have completed and are now no longer active; do the same for the most recent terminally failed operations.
+1. `history [errors]`: List the most recent file operations which have completed and are now no longer active; do the same for the most recent terminally failed operations.